Vivek030805/Vivek-demo/README.md

 2. `accident-classification.ipynb`: This is a jupyter notebook that generates a model to classify the above data.
 This file generates two important files `model.json` and `model_weights.h5`.
 3. `detection.py`: This file loads the Accident Detection system with the help of `model.json` and `model_weights.h5` files.
 4. `camera.py`: It packs the camera and executes the `detection.py` file on the video dividing it frame by frame and displaying the percentage of the prediction in the accident (if present) in the frame.
+5. An app for end users to know all the things about the accident

-## 6. Future Work
+## 5. Future Work

-We can use an alarm system that can call the nearest police station in case of an accident and also alert them of the severity of the accident.
+Number plate recognition to fetch out accident victims to let their family know all the things about the accident through the highway guardian app